The end of an era ft. (G)I-DLE

 recycled dance moves.

 How many times do we have to see The Dance of a Thousand Hands before it starts getting old?
 I’ve seen (G)I-DLE have better choreo than this… On another note, after reading the article linked above.
-I’m thinking this specific movement may have a deep connection to the song.
-Noted in the article, it says the dance of a thousand hands is a metaphor for a helping hand.
+I think this specific movement may have a deep connection to the song.
+The article noted that the dance of a thousand hands is a metaphor for a helping hand.

 As long as you are kind and there is love in your heart, A thousand hands will naturally come to your aid, As long as you are kind and there is love in your heart, You will reach out with a thousand hands to help others.